 Petitioning for Bankruptcy?

-So, why would I petition for my own Bankruptcy?
+So, why would I petition for bankruptcy?

-After our first blog on the subject of the ‘B’ word, we have had a number of people looking for definitive advice on their positions, when to all intents and purposes they are ‘crippled’ with debt.
+We have had a number of people looking for definitive advice on their positions, when to all intents and purposes they are ‘crippled’ with debt.

 The burden of debt and the effect it has on people’s lives should never be underestimated.
 It usually affects mental health, relationships and we have seen many cases of physical harm and some unfortunate deaths.